-The run up to Black Friday on the 24th November is when retailers start promotions and is the busiest online shopping day of the year, which last year pulled in £1.23bn of sales in one day.
+The run up to Black Friday on the 23rd November is when retailers start promotions and is the busiest online shopping day of the year.

-This year is expected to be no different – and as we all take advantage of the great deals, we also need to be super vigilant when shopping online.
+Last year, the UK's overall spending during the sales weekend was up 11.7 per cent from £1.39bn, and research suggests that Black Friday 2018 sales will exceed these numbers.
+As we all take advantage of the great deals, we also need to be super vigilant when shopping online.
 Criminals are active all year round but the Christmas shopping season is when they really come into force to try and scam us.

 So what can we do to shop safe this Christmas?
 Here are some top tips from F-Secure our online security experts:

 1.Be careful where you click and what emails you open